Instructions for Graduates+

 - Do not write on the side of the card that has your name on it.
 The reverse side of the authorization card is to be completed for ZAP Foto so that complimentary proofs of your graduation pictures can be e-mailed to you.
 Please contact ZAP Foto at (205) 345-2686 if you have questions.

-- Please do not bring cameras, purses, etc. to Commencement as you will not be able to keep them with you.
+- Please do not bring cameras, purses, etc. to Commencement as you will not be able to keep them with you (The Brock Recital Hall is used as overflow seating if the Wright Center is full).
 No one will be available to watch your personal items during Commencement.
-Silence watches, pagers, phones, etc. before entering the PHC.
+Silence watches, pagers, phones, etc. before entering the Wright Center.

 - You will be led into the ceremony by Faculty Marshals.
 Please note that AUTHORIZATION CARDS will be checked several times.
 Please show the front side of your authorization card to the Faculty Marshal as you are being seated.
 Fill in all seats and remain standing for the invocation.

 - Mortarboards/TAMS are to be worn during the processional with the tassel on the left side due to the taping and photographing of the ceremony.
 Leave the tassel on the left side at all times, even after receiving your degree.
 Gentlemen, remove your mortarboard/tam for the invocation and leave it off until the conferring of degrees.
 Everyone will wear the mortarboard/tam during the processional, receipt of your degree from President Westmoreland and recessional.